Category:105 Control of Work

 Upon receipt by the State Construction & Materials Engineer, the respective divisions in the central office are asked to review the request and provide their comments.
 After review by the legal division, the agreement will be presented for the Chief Engineer's consideration and approval.
 The agreement, if approved, will be returned to the district for recording.
 This process is often time consuming; therefore, the district should initiate the processing as soon as the request is made in order to alleviate any delays to the project.
 No changes in plan construction should be made until the shift agreement is approved.

-Contracts involving changes in access in keeping with the Commission's policy for approving documents (Delegation Of Authority For Approval And Execution Of Documents, effective July 10, 2001) advises that the Director, Chief Engineer, Chief Financial Officer, State Traffic Engineer or District Engineer can execute changes in access: however, deeds and/or other documents used to convey the property must be executed by the chair or vice-chair of the Commission.
+Contracts involving changes in access in keeping with the Commission's policy for approving documents ([http://modot.org/about/documents/010-09-02-HWYS-LimitedAccess-EOD.pdf Highways-Limited Access-Execution of Documents) advises that the Director, Chief Engineer, Chief Financial Officer, State Traffic Engineer or District Engineer can execute changes in access: however, deeds and/or other documents used to convey the property must be executed by the chair or vice-chair of the Commission.

 105.22 Duties of the District Construction and Materials Engineer

 The District Construction and Materials Engineer is directly responsible to the district engineer and is expected to operate as the district engineer's representative.
 All important decisions made by the District Construction and Materials Engineer must be with the full knowledge and consent of the district engineer.
 How this mandate is carried out is at the discretion of the district engineer.